Land yacht (automobile)

 A land yacht is an informal category of large automobiles.
 While full-size cars are manufactured worldwide to this day, the term is most often used to describe the full-size cars of American origin between 1960 and 1976.

-Alongside full-size and luxury four-door sedans, the land yacht term applied to multiple body styles, including two-door notchback sedans, personal luxury cars, coupé, convertibles, and station wagons.
+Alongside full-size and luxury four-door sedans, the land yacht term applied to multiple body styles, including two-door notchback sedans, personal luxury cars, coupés, convertibles, and station wagons.

-Land yachts are among the largest mass-produced cars manufactured—their size comparable to full-size SUVs.
+Land yachts are among the largest mass-produced cars manufactured.
+Their length is comparable to the full-size SUVs of the mid 2020s.

 American cars

-The term "land yacht" emerged in the late 1950s, evolving as American full-size luxury cars increased dramatically, often independently of mainstream nameplates.
+The term "land yacht" emerged in the late 1950s, as American full-size luxury cars proliferated, often independently of mainstream nameplates.
 Initially, this descriptor celebrated the vehicles' opulent comfort features and exceptionally soft, compliant ride quality.
-These cars were designed for "the open road where living room-comfortable seats made the front seat seem like a plush couch with a windshield and steering wheel in front of it," emphasizing a relaxed, effortless cruising experience."
+These cars were designed for "the open road where living room-comfortable seats made the front seat seem like a plush couch with a windshield and steering wheel in front of it, emphasizing a relaxed, effortless cruising experience."

 Throughout the 1960s and into the 1970s, almost all American automobile manufacturers produced land yachts of various types.
 The most prominent and largest examples typically came from luxury divisions such as Cadillac, Lincoln, Imperial, and Buick.
-The "Brougham" trim level, often denoting increased luxury appointments, became a popular suffix for many of these models in the 1970s."
+The "Brougham" trim level, often denoting increased luxury appointments, became a popular suffix for many of these models in the 1970s.

-However, the perception of the "land yacht" underwent a significant transformation following the global 1973 and 1979 oil crises.
-The term rapidly acquired negative connotations, primarily referencing these cars' perceived drawbacks: their excessive size, unwieldy handling (a direct consequence of their soft, comfort-oriented suspension), vague steering, and notoriously poor fuel economy.
+However, the perception of the "land yacht" underwent a significant transformation following the global oil crises of 1973 and 1979.
+The term rapidly acquired negative connotations, primarily referencing these cars' perceived drawbacks: their excessive size, unwieldy handling (a direct consequence of their soft, comfort-oriented suspension), vague steering, and notoriously poor fuel economy from their oversized 'big block' V8 engines.

 The 1973 oil crisis marked the first significant turning point, forcing American automakers to confront the urgent need for downsizing.
-This period coincided with a broader shift in consumer preferences, moving away from sheer glamour towards more practical considerations such as quality, feature content, and fuel economy.
+This period in the automotive industry, although described as the malaise era, contributed to many advances and coincided with a broader shift in consumer preferences.
+Improvement included lowered emissions, lighter components, aerodynamics, computerization, as well as moving away from sheer glamour towards more practical considerations such as quality, feature content, and fuel economy.